-It is important that all of your content be optimised; this has given rise to an offshoot of SEO, known as VSEO, or video search engine optimisation.
+It is important that all of your content be optimized; this has given rise to an offshoot of SEO, known as VSEO, or video search engine optimization.
 By making sure to include targeted keywords in your title, description, and other fields, you can help searchers pick you out from the millions of hours of video available online.
 You can also use YouTube videos to drive traffic to your website.
 How?

 You can use Google Annotations to add a workable link to your video.
 The problem with this, though, is that you can only link to other YouTube videos, channels, or search results.
 You can’t direct viewers to your website to look for more information or to follow a specific call to action.
 (Though you can include your URL in your description and notes.)